Becoming an SQP

 Candidates will be provided with a copy of the Compendium in the exam room.
 That Compendium includes a copy of the SQP Code of Practice and Veterinary Medicines Guidance Note 3.
 Exam questions in the Base module are written so that they take account of the fact that the Compendium including the Code of Practice will be available in the exam room.
 Candidates should be familiar with how to use the Compendium and the contents of the Code of Practice and should be able to use and interpret its contents.

 Separate sittings & booking re-sits

-Note that if you choose to take your initial exam modules (i.e. those for which you initially enrol) spread over more than one date, there is an additional fee of £95 for each additional exam sitting: this is because government subsidy via HEFCE doesn't help with the second sitting; the fee also covers administrative costs and paying an exam centre for your place twice.
+Note that if you choose to take your initial exam modules (i.e. those for which you initially enrol) spread over more than one date, there is an additional fee of £95 for each additional exam sitting: this is because government support via HEFCE doesn't help with the second sitting; the fee also covers administrative costs and paying an exam centre for your place twice.
 In this case, please use the Individual modules Exam Form for second and subsequent sittings and send the fee with the form.